ABOUT

 Aaron Yazzie is Ashįįhí (Salt Clan) and born for Todích'íi'nii (Bitter Water Clan).
 He is the son of Kee Yazzie of Black Mesa, Arizona and Shirley (Dugi) Yazzie of Shadow Mountain, Arizona.
 Aaron is Diné (Navajo).
 He was born in Tuba City, Arizona, on the Navajo Reservation and raised in Holbrook, Arizona, where he graduated from Holbrook High School in 2004.
 He attended Stanford University, where he earned a Bachelor of Science degree in Mechanical Engineering in 2008.

-Aaron is a Mechanical Engineer at NASA Jet Propulsion Laboratory in Pasadena, California.
+Aaron is a Mechanical Systems Engineer at NASA Jet Propulsion Laboratory in Pasadena, California.
 He designs mechanical systems for NASA’s robotic space research missions, focusing on Planetary Sample Acquisition and Handling.